 |

-Use only at night |
+Use at night only |

-Both agents are primarily used at night.
-This is because they are easily broken down by UV light. |
+Both agents are generally used at night.
+They are easily degraded by UV light. |

 |

-Apply tretinoin first |
+Apply Tretinoin first |

-Apply a thin layer of tretinoin, then apply hydroquinone after 5-10 minutes. |
+Apply a thin layer of tretinoin, then after 5-10 minutes, apply hydroquinone over it. |

 |